The Joke's on Us: Add-a-Word Round

 The winner played the "Add-a-Word" bonus round, based on an old party game.
 A phrase such as "I always forget my..." would appear on a board, under which eight letters would be uncovered one at a time.
 The celebrities had to go around twice adding a word to the chain that began with the next letter.
 For the above example, if "A" were uncovered, the first celebrity might say "I always forget my apples."
 Then if a "B" were uncovered, the second would have to say "I always forget my apples and my balloons."
 This would continue for all eight letters.

 If the celebrity could not remember a previous word, the contestant could tell them.
 After all eight words were given, the contestant then had to repeat the entire phrase.
 The celebrities could not tell the contestant the next word, but could mime or gesture to assist.
 The contestant had 60 seconds to build the chain and repeat it in order to win $500.

-The enforcement of the rules was not always strict, and celebrities occasionally gave the wrong word while building the chain or gave verbal clues while the contestants were trying to repeat the chain.

-Music

-Milton DeLugg provided the theme song, which had previously been used as a cue on various Chuck Barris game shows.

-Reruns

-The series was repeated on Global later in the 1980s, followed by a run on DejaView from 2002 to 2004, and later aired on GameTV from 2007 to 2010.